Avian Biodiversity and Human–Wildlife Interactions

 Interdisciplinary Ideas

 Building bridges across ‘artificial’ boundaries is a huge motivation for me.
 I enjoy working together with people from different fields and perspectives to tackle ecological problems.
-More importantly, finding ways to communicate across boundaries — disciplines, approaches, sectors, communities, and identities — is essential to bringing about real change.
-At TRU, I am embracing new learning opportunities about decolonization, reconciliation, and land-based learning.
-I am finding ways to team up with artists for creative approaches to conservation.
+More importantly, finding ways to communicate across boundaries — disciplines, approaches, sectors, communities, identities — is essential to bring about real change.
+At TRU I’m embracing opportunities to support decolonization, reconciliation and land-based learning.
+Knowing about where we live, on the ancestral lands of the Tk’emlúps te Secwépemc, is an essential step for connecting with the land and each other.
+I also enjoy finding ways to partner with artists for creative approaches to conservation.

 Current Collaborators